pennz/ANTLR_test/notes.md

 `int` is in the resynchronization set, so parser recovers without consuming a token. return to the caller: the `member+` loop.
 The parser detects another error when it retries to match another `member`.
+But it must consume one token now, and the resync set contains just `int`, so it goes to the 3rd test, these time, it got right.